shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 On the **Creative Attributes** tab, select whether you want to submit the creative for
-Xandr audit, classify the creative yourself, or exempt the creative from auditing entirely.
+Microsoft Advertising audit, classify the creative yourself, or exempt the creative from auditing entirely.

-- **Platform Audit** - Submit the creative for auditing by the Xandr audit team.
+- **Platform Audit** - Submit the creative for auditing by the Microsoft Advertising audit team.
   Audit process includes:
   - checking technical and content criteria